kb100/signal-authenticator/README.md

 signal-cli -u +15551234567 verify CODE
 ```

-Then create `.signal_authenticator` in their home directory
+Then create `.signal_authenticator` in signal-authenticator's home directory
 with contents

 ```